mannixp/PlaneCouetteFlowMHD/README.md

 along with the parameters and *minimal seed* (currently not provided) specified therin, and running the script and plotting the data as above.

 Typically this execution demands a compute cluster or large workstation.
-Reference using 32 cores, with a Modified Crank-Nicolson Adams-basforth integration is
+Reference using 32 cores, with a Modified Crank-Nicolson Adams-Bashforth integration is

 ```
 2 AMD Epyc 7302 @ 3 GHz – 2*16 cores processors          - 180 cpu-hr - N_ITERS = 2*((Pm*Re)/dt)